markmipt/scavager/README.md

 The .pep.xml or .mzid files are required for basic operation of the script.
 Currently supported search engines:
 Identipy, X!Tandem, Comet, MSFragger, msgf+, Morpheus.

-.fasta file is required for calculation NSAF (label-free quantitation index) and protein sequence coverage.
+.fasta file is required for calculation NSAF (label-free quantitation index), protein sequence coverage and amino acid statistics.

 For msgf+ and morpheus search engines it is desirable to provide cleavage rules used in search (These search engines do not report number of missed cleavages for peptides).